October 10, 2020

-Things get heated in the car, voices raised, arms crossed – everyone is angry.
-But then you turn into the church parking lot, wave to the parking team and mumble that everyone needs to get it together.
+Things get heated in the car — voices raise, arms cross, everyone is angry.
+But, as soon as you turn into the church parking lot and wave to the parking team, you mumble, “Everyone needs to get it together.”
 As you walk in the doors, a greeter says, “Good morning!
 How are you?”
-You reply with a big smile, “Good morning!
-We’re doing great!”
-It’s the Sunday Show!
+You reply with a big smile, “We’re doing great!”